retrocomputacion/retroterm/README.md

 It implements the *[Turbo56k](docs/turbo56k.md)* protocol for high speed data transfer & streaming when connecting to a BBS supporting the protocol, such as [_RetroBBS_](https://github.com/retrocomputacion/retrobbs).

-While the userport data rate is fixed at *57600bps* (*19200bps* for the Plus/4), the effective throughput with the screen on is *1500 / 1800bps* depending on *PAL/NTSC* timings respectively.
+Data rate is fixed at the following speeds:

+- 57600bps for Retroterm 64 for userport and Turbo232**
+- 57600bps for Retroterm MSX for parallel port (very alpha state)
+- 38400bps for Retroterm 64 for Swiftlink**
+- 19200bps for Retroterm Plus/4** and Retroterm MSX for RS232

-*The full data throughput while using the turbo transfer / streaming can only be achieved with the screen disabled.*
+*(**)The full data throughput while using the turbo transfer / streaming can only be achieved with the screen disabled.*

+The effective throughput for text is *1500 / 1800bps* depending on *PAL/NTSC* timings respectively.

 *Retroterm* is optimized for use with **Wi-Fi** modems using the *Zimodem* firmware.